johnno1962/InjectionNext/README.md

 app without having to relaunch it.
 This can save a developer a significant amount of time tweaking code or iterating over a design.

-This repo is a refesh of the [InjectionIII](https://github.com/johnno1962/InjectionIII) app that uses a different technique to determine how to rebuild source files that should be faster and more reliable for very large projects.
-Gone is the involved parsing of Xcode build logs (if you can locate them) and messy eascaping of special characters in filenames.
+This repo is a refresh of the [InjectionIII](https://github.com/johnno1962/InjectionIII) app that uses a different technique to determine how to rebuild source files that should be faster and more reliable for very large projects.
+Gone is the involved parsing of Xcode build logs (if you can locate them) and messy escaping of special characters in filenames.
 A new app is used to launch Xcode with a [SourceKit debugging flag](https://www.jpsim.com/uncovering-sourcekit/) enabled which provides all the information you need to be able to recompile files and then the runtime implementation of injection included in the